Helen Toner

 OpenAI Board

-OpenAI announced Toner's appointment to its board in 2021, describing her as Georgetown CSET's Director of Strategy and citing her AI policy, global AI strategy, safety, and national-security expertise.
-Her tenure ended after the November 2023 leadership crisis in which Sam Altman was removed and then reinstated as CEO.
+OpenAI announced Toner's appointment to its board on September 8, 2021, describing her as CSET's Director of Strategy with expertise in AI policy, global AI strategy, safety, and national-security implications of AI and machine learning.
+OpenAI's November 17, 2023 leadership-transition post then listed her as one of the independent directors on the board that removed Sam Altman as CEO.

 Security Governance